DataDog/documentation/content/en/continuous_integration/intelligent_test_runner/setup/python.md

 To run tests on services with the Intelligent Test Runner enabled, set `DD_CIVISIBILITY_ITR_ENABLED` to true.

 `DD_CIVISIBILITY_ITR_ENABLED` (Optional)
-: Enable the Intelligent Test Runner coverage and test skipping features<br />
+: Enable the Intelligent Test Runner coverage and test skipping features.<br />
 **Default**: `(false)`

 After completing setup, run your tests as you normally do: